mebaxyz/mod-ui/README.md

 The codebase preserves upstream history.
 New work will target semantic versioning starting at 1.0.0 for the fork.

-Project name ideas
+Branding and names
-- Madeline — friendly, human name; full project name option.
+- Madeline — friendly, human-facing product name.
-- Mado — short nickname / acronym (Madeline Audio Device Orchestrator).
+- `mado` — recommended short nickname / package/CLI name (Madeline Audio Device Orchestrator).
-- MADI — Madeline Audio Device Interface (alternate acronym).

-Pick the name you prefer; the repo currently uses the `MADO / Madeline` branding.
+The rest of this README describes development setup, quickstarts and contribution flow using the `Madeline` brand and the `mado` short name for CLI/package references.

 Quick start (development)